Vulcanization

-Vulcanisation (American English: vulcanization) is a range of processes for hardening rubbers.
+Vulcanization (British English: vulcanisation) is a range of processes for hardening rubbers.
 The term originally referred exclusively to the treatment of natural rubber with sulfur and heat, which remains the most common practice.
 It has also grown to include the hardening of other (synthetic) rubbers via various means.
 Examples include silicone rubber via room temperature vulcanising and chloroprene rubber (neoprene) using metal oxides.

-Vulcanisation can be defined as the curing of elastomers, with the terms 'vulcanisation' and 'curing' sometimes used interchangeably in this context.
+Vulcanization can be defined as the curing of elastomers, with the terms 'vulcanization' and 'curing' sometimes used interchangeably in this context.
 It works by forming cross-links between sections of the polymer chain which results in increased rigidity and durability, as well as other changes in the mechanical and electrical properties of the material.
-Vulcanisation, in common with the curing of other thermosetting polymers, is generally irreversible.
+Vulcanization, in common with the curing of other thermosetting polymers, is generally irreversible.

 The word was suggested by William Brockedon (a friend of Thomas Hancock who attained the British patent for the process) based on the god Vulcan who was associated with heat and sulfur in volcanoes.